-For all methods including the MATLAB one, we set $\alpha_0 = 1$, $\gamma = 2$, and $\theta = 0.5$.
-We adopted the patternsearch default settings by allowing infeasible points to be evaluated as long as the constraint violation does not exceed 10^{-3} (times the norm of the corresponding row of A{iq}).
-All methods rely upon the built-in MATLAB nul1 function to compute the orthogonal basis W when needed.
-We ran all algorithms on a benchmark of problems from the CUTEst collection [15], stopping whenever a budget of 2000n function evaluations was consumed or the step size fell below $10^{-6}\alpha_0$ (for our methods based on random directions, ten runs were performed and the mean of the results was used).
+For all methods including the MATLAB one, we chose $\alpha_0 = 1$, $\gamma = 2$, and $\theta = 1/2$.
+Those were the reference values of [19], and as they yield $p_0 = 1/2$ we thus expect this parameter configuration to allow us to observe in practice the improvement suggested by the complexity analysis.
+We adopted the patternsearch default settings by allowing infeasible points to be evaluated as long as the constraint violation does not exceed 10^{-3} (times the norm of the corresponding row of $A{\mathcal{I}}$).
+All methods rely upon the built-in MATLAB null function to compute the orthogonal basis W when needed.
+We ran all algorithms on a benchmark of problems from the CUTEst collection [18], stopping whenever a budget of 2000n function evaluations was consumed or the step size fell below $10^{-6}\alpha_0$ (for our methods based on random directions, ten runs were performed and the mean of the results was used).
 For each problem, this provided a best obtained value f{best} .
-Given a tolerance $\varepsilon \in (0, 1)$, we then looked at the number of function evaluations needed by each method to reach an iterate x_k such that where the run was considered as a failure if the method stopped before (31) was satisfied.
-Performance profiles [10, 28] were built to compare the algorithms, using the number of function evaluations as a performance indicator (normalized for each problem in order to remove the dependence on the dimension).
+Given a tolerance $\varepsilon \in (0,1)$, we then looked at the number of function evaluations needed by each method to reach an iterate x_k such that where the run was considered as a failure if the method stopped before (8.1) was satisfied.
+Performance profiles [13, 33] were built to compare the algorithms, using the number of function evaluations (normalized for each problem in order to remove the dependence on the dimension) as a performance indicator.

-$$f(x_k) - f{best} < \varepsilon \left(f(x_0) - f{best} \right), \tag{31}$$
+$$f(x_k) - f{best} < \varepsilon \left(f(x_0) - f{best} \right), \tag{8.1}$$

-8.1.
-Bound-constrained problems.
-We first present results on 63 problems from the CUTEst collection that only enforce bound constraints on the variables, with dimensions varying between 2 and 20.
+Bound-constrained problems We first present results on 63 problems from the CUTEst collection that only enforce bound constraints on the variables, with dimensions varying between 2 and 20 (see Table 1 in Appendix C for a complete list).
 Figure 1 presents the results obtained while comparing our three variants with the built-in patternsearch function.
 One observes that the dspfd-2 variant has the highest percentage of problems on which it is the most efficient (i.e., the highest curve leaving the y-axis).
 In terms of robustness (large value of the ratio of function calls), the dspfd methods outperform patternsearch, with dspfd-0 and dspfd-2 emerging as the best variants.